A Trick of the Light

 Madeline nodded as she exited the cabin, a small, netted beach bag slung over her shoulder.
 She chose a modest sky-blue one-piece with a white terrycloth cover-up.
 Taking into consideration the job at hand, Madeline figured keeping a cute appearance would serve the best purpose.
 She walked up to Deck 8 and claimed a lounge chair that was facing the pool, setting her bag and sunglasses on the small wooden table next to it.
 After slipping out of her sandals and cover-up, she adjusted the chair back to a comfortable angle and propped up her perfectly pedicured feet.
 The side table was within arms reach, so she was able to nonchalantly grab her phone out of her bag and text Levi to let him know she was there and settled in before she started to apply some sunscreen.

 For nearly an hour she relaxed blissfully, closing her eyes and listening to the call of the gulls overhead.
 Her days of captivity seemed worlds away, and the importance of there being other beings that shared planet earth seem minuscule.
-Honestly, she was hoping no one showed up and she could just spend the day like this, peaceful and playing ignorant to reality.
+Honestly, she was hoping no one showed up, and she could just spend the day like this, peacefully playing ignorant to reality.

 “Is this seat taken?”